-Pardot dynamic lists are an extremely useful tool to automatically build lists of prospects who fulfil certain criteria, with two obvious use case.
+Pardot dynamic lists are an extremely useful tool to automatically build lists of prospects who fulfil certain criteria, with two obvious use cases.

 1. To ensure that a frequently used list always includes the correct prospects: For example, keeping newsletter lists which you use every month updated with prospects who meet your criteria.

-2. To automate actions when prospects meet certain criteria: For example, a dynamic list for prospects which have not engaged in over six months feeding into an Engagement Studio nurturing programme.
+2. To automate actions when prospects meet certain criteria: For example, a dynamic list for prospects which have not engaged in over six months feeding into an Engagement Studio nurturing program.

 For spring cleaning Pardot, let’s consider a third option:

 3. Providing reporting on data quality: All dynamic lists show the number of contacts who match the list, allowing you to keep track of database health and take action when an issue is identified.

 Looking at some examples where dynamic lists can be used to report on database health:

 Have a think about which pieces of information are important either in terms of segmentation of data or personalisation of message.
 In the example of the first name field, to be able to use this as a variable tag for personalisation, it’s important to have a clean database.
 Overall we want to minimise the blanks – to get some numbers on how many prospects are missing key information, we can follow the example below.